-4. Open the retaining clip on each end of the DIMM connector.

-- 5. Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package. - 6.
+- 4. Open the retaining clip on each end of the DIMM connector. - 5.
+Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package. - 6.
 Turn the DIMM so that the DIMM keys align correctly with the slot.

 - 7. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector. - 8.
-Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
+Firmly press one end of the DIMM into the connector; then, press the other end into the connector.
 The retaining clips snap into the locked position when the DIMM is seated in the connector.
 If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 9.
 Repeat steps 4 through 8 to install any remaining DIMMs on the memory card.